 Is anyone at particular risk for low or high sodium levels?

 Yes.
-People who have prolonged diarrhea and/or vomiting, profuse sweating, burns, Addison disease, kidney disease, or congestive heart failure may have low sodium levels.
+People who have long-lasting diarrhea and/or vomiting, profuse sweating, burns, Addison disease, kidney disease, or congestive heart failure may have low sodium levels.
 People with dehydration, diuretic use, Cushing syndrome, cystic fibrosis, neurological disorders, hypothyroidism, or renal failure may have high sodium levels.

 Should athletes and others pay particular attention to re-hydrating after playing sports or exercising to keep their sodium levels up?